 - Disfigurement and scarring: Provided when significant and permanent scars occur to the head, face, or neck, or a body part whose disfigurement will impact the worker’s ability to find employment.
 This is awarded as a one-time payment, with no minimum and a maximum of 100% of the state average multiplied by the number of weeks awarded.

-The attorneys at Jonathan Perkins Injury Lawyers are extremely knowledgeable about all aspects of Workers’ Compensation in Connecticut and can advise you as to what potential benefits you may be entitled to based upon your injury and level of disability.
-They can also explain the important details of how workers’ compensation is distributed, including how often you will receive payments, what the minimum and maximum amounts are to which you may be entitled, and what the various benefits are.
-In most cases, the disability is based upon the average weekly wage that was established in the year prior to the injury or illness.
+The attorneys at Jonathan Perkins Injury Lawyers are extremely knowledgeable about all aspects of Workers’ Compensation in Connecticut and can advise you as to what potential benefits you may be entitled to based on your injury and level of disability.
+They can also explain the important details of how workers’ compensation is distributed, including how often you will receive payments, the minimum and maximum amounts you may be entitled to, and the various benefits.
+In most cases, the disability is based on the average weekly wage that was established in the year prior to the injury or illness.